National Semiconductor SC/MP: Interrupt handling

 The system includes automatic handling of interrupts on the Sense A line.
-When an interrupt is received and IE is high (enabled), before starting to fetch the next instruction the system instead clears IE to prevent another interrupt, and then exchanges the values in PC and PS3.
-This has the effect of saving the return address in PR3 and sending the next instruction into the interrupt handler entry point previously stored in PR3.
+If Sense A is active when the Interrupt Enable flag, IE, is set, the SC/MP completes the current instruction, clears IE to disable further interrupts, and exchanges the contents of PC and P3.
+Execution then resumes using the normal SC/MP increment-before-fetch behaviour, so P3 must have been prepared with the address immediately preceding the interrupt handler entry point, subject to the processor's 4 KB page-addressing rules.

+Because interrupt entry is implemented as an automatic XPPC P3 operation, P3 conventionally serves as the interrupt-link register and is unavailable for general use while interrupts are enabled.

 The system does not include the equivalent of a return-from-interrupt.
-This can be performed with another XPPC, copying the previously-saved address in PR3 back to the PC and execution continues where it left off.
-However, this leaves the wrong address in PR3, not the start of the interrupt handler, but the end.
-To address this, the common solution is to place the XPPC that returns to the main code one instruction above the handler entry point, rather than at the end.
-When the handler completes, it jumps back to this instruction, so when XPPC is called, the PC is pointed one location before the proper entry point.
-Because the system increments the PC before calling an instruction, this means the next interrupt will result it in entering at the correct entry point.
-This "exit handler" normally also resets the IE to 1 to re-enable interrupts.
+This can be performed with a XPPC P3 instruction, which exchanges the contents of P3 and the program counter.
+This restores the interrupted program's execution address while storing the current interrupt-handler address in P3, allowing execution to continue where it left off.
+However, this leaves the wrong address in P3, not the start of the interrupt handler, but the end.
+To address this, the common solution is to place the XPPC P3 that returns to the main code one instruction above the handler entry point, rather than at the end.
+When the handler completes, it jumps back to this instruction, so when XPPC P3 is executed, the PC is pointed one location before the proper entry point.
+Because the SC/MP increments the program counter before instruction fetch, the next interrupt then enters the handler at the correct entry point.
+This "exit handler" normally also sets the IE to 1 with IEN to re-enable interrupts.

+Interrupt entry itself is simple, but saving processor state is left to software.
+National Semiconductor's example interrupt save sequence for the SC/MP requires 17 instructions and 26 bytes of object code, compared with four instructions and four bytes for the Intel 8080.